percona/pmm-doc/docs/install-pmm/index.md

 ## Add services

-On each PMM Client, you configure then add to PMM Server's inventory the node or service you want to monitor.
+On each PMM Client, you configure then add to PMM Server's inventory the nodes or service you want to monitor.

 ??? info "Which services you can monitor?"